Skip to main content

 Proof.

-Let us now make the description of \(H^2(L/K)\) more canonical.
+Continuing to assume that \(L/K\) is finite unramified, let us now make the description of \(H^2(L/K)\) more canonical.
 Consider the short exact sequence

 \begin{equation*} 0 \to \ZZ \to \QQ \to \QQ/\ZZ \to 0 \end{equation*}

 of modules with trivial Galois action.
-The module \(\QQ\) is injective as a \(G\)-module for any group \(G\) (Exercise 2).
-Thus we get an isomorphism \(H^0_T(\Gal(L/K), \ZZ) \to H^{-1}_T(\Gal(L/K), \QQ/\ZZ)\text{.}\) But the latter is
+The module \(\QQ\) is injective as a \(G\)-module for any group \(G\) (Exercise 2); we thus get an isomorphism

-\begin{equation*} H^1(\Gal(L/K), \QQ/\ZZ) = \Hom(\Gal(L/K), \QQ/\ZZ); \end{equation*}
+\begin{equation*} H^0_T(\Gal(L/K), \ZZ) \cong H^{-1}_T(\Gal(L/K), \QQ/\ZZ) = \Hom(\Gal(L/K), \QQ/\ZZ)\text{.} \end{equation*}

-since \(\Gal(L/K)\) has a canonical generator (Frobenius), we can evaluate there and get a canonical map
+Since \(\Gal(L/K)\) has a canonical generator (Frobenius), we can evaluate there and get a canonical map

-\begin{equation*} \Hom(\Gal(L/K), \QQ/\ZZ) \to \ZZ/[L:K]\ZZ \subset \QQ/\ZZ.\text{.} \end{equation*}
+\begin{equation*} \Hom(\Gal(L/K), \QQ/\ZZ) \to \ZZ/[L:K]\ZZ \subset \QQ/\ZZ\text{.} \end{equation*}

 Putting it all together, we get a canonical map

-\begin{equation*} H^2(\Gal(L/K), L^*) \cong H^0_T(\Gal(L/K), L^*) \cong H^1(\Gal(L/K), \QQ/\ZZ) \hookrightarrow \QQ/\ZZ\text{.} \end{equation*}
+\begin{equation*} H^2(L/K) \cong H^0_T(L/K) \cong H^1(\Gal(L/K), \QQ/\ZZ) \hookrightarrow \QQ/\ZZ\text{.} \end{equation*}

 In this special case, this is none other than the local invariant map!
 In fact, by taking direct limits, we get a canonical isomorphism